Tib3rius/tib3rius.github.io/sqli.md

 </tbody>
 </table>

+For a quick explanation as to why this works: we are using a simple process of elimination.
+For example, MySQL (and its derivatives like MariaDB) is the only database variant that I know of which will concatenate two strings separated by a single space.
+So if the first payload in the list works, we can be confident that the database is MySQL-like.
+If it does not, we move to the 2nd payload, which uses the fact that the DATALENGTH function only works in MSSQL, and we repeat until we find a payload which is valid.

 ## Comments

 This comment syntax can be used to add comments to SQL statements, useful for commenting out anything after an injection, as well as bypassing certain filters.
 Note that &#x2D;&#x2D; comments require a space after the &#x2D;&#x2D; to be valid, and /\*comment\*/ are in-line comments.